-Boulder County’s average effective property tax rate is 0.64%, which ranks as the 14th highest rate in the state.
+Boulder County’s average effective property tax rate is 0.61%, which ranks as the 10th highest rate in the state.
 It is, however, well below the national average.
 More than half of property taxes collected in Boulder go to schools.
-The average millage rate is 89.03 mills, of which an average of 47.49 mills is levied specifically for schools.
+The average millage rate is 89.03 mills, of which an average of 47.49 mills are levied specifically for schools.

-There are 304 different tax authorities in Weld County, including tax authorities for conservation districts, libraries, municipalities and schools districts.
+There are 304 different tax authorities in Weld County, including tax authorities for conservation districts, libraries, municipalities and school districts.
 On average, the total mill levy in the county is 67.8.
 That is about 12 mills lower than the state average.
-(A mill is 1/10th of a percent, or 1/1000th.)

 Property Tax: Which Counties are Getting the Best Bang for Their Buck